Table of contents

 How do you decide?

-The salesperson who can understand your needs and explain how their product will meet those needs is the salesperson you’re going to buy from.
+The salesperson who understands your needs and explains how their product will meet them is the one you’re going to buy from.
 This is why empathy is such an important sales strategy.

 When you can see things from your customer’s perspective, you can better explain how your product is the right choice for them.